ionos-cloud/ionosctl/docs/subcommands/snapshot-update.md

-      --disc-virtio-hot-plug     This volume is capable of VirtIO drive hot plug (no reboot required) --disc-virtio-hot-unplug   This volume is capable of VirtIO drive hot unplug (no reboot required) -f, --force                    Force command to execute without user input -F, --format strings           Collection of fields to be printed on output (default [SnapshotId,Name,LicenceType,Size,State])
-  -h, --help                     help for update
+      --disc-virtio-hot-plug     This volume is capable of VirtIO drive hot plug (no reboot required) --disc-virtio-hot-unplug   This volume is capable of VirtIO drive hot unplug (no reboot required) -f, --force                    Force command to execute without user input -h, --help                     help for update
       --licence-type string      Licence Type of the Snapshot -n, --name string              Name of the Snapshot